GurukiranA/Car-prediction/README.md

 ## Package Installation

-The Code is written in Python (Version 3.7)
+The Code is written in Python (Version 3.6).The link for python installation is given [here](https://www.python.org/downloads/).If the python available in the system is of a lower version, then it can be upgraded using the pip package to ensure that one has the latest version of pip.To install the requried packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:

+pip install -r requirements.txt